Solo5/solo5/README.md

 Some of the unique features of Solo5:

-- a public [API](include/solo5/solo5.h) designed for ease of porting existing and future unikernel-native applications,
+- a public ("guest-facing") [API](include/solo5/solo5.h) designed for ease of porting existing and future unikernel-native applications,
-- a host to guest interface designed with isolation, a _minimal attack surface_ and ease of porting to different sandboxing technologies or [host systems](docs/building.md#supported-targets) in mind,
+- this aforementioned API facilitates the implementation of ("host-facing") _bindings_ and _tenders_ designed with isolation, a _minimal attack surface_ and ease of porting to different sandboxing technologies or [host systems](docs/building.md#supported-targets) in mind,
-- a minimal, modular _tender_ which [implements](tenders/hvt/) this interface
-  using hardware virtualization (several orders of magnitude smaller than QEMU),
 - support for live and post-mortem [debugging](docs/debugging.md) of unikernels,
 - fast "boot" times (comparable to loading a standard user process), suitable for "function as a service" use-cases.